 To prove His great strength and wisdom to Job, God notes how He created the Behemoth and Leviathan in Job 40-41.
-The identity of these animals has long perplexed scholars.
-The following lists some views held on these curious beasts.
+The identity of these animals has long perplexed scholars, as seen in the following charts.

 Behemoth (Job 40:15-24)